 The System Benefits Healthcare and Wellness Data Analyst will support the analysis of the System-wide healthcare programs.
 The position requires a thorough understanding of healthcare analytics, including cost, use and clinical quality of care measures and also requires the ability to develop valid, custom reports based on plan utilization, trends in medical and pharmacy claims, and financial data for the University System of Georgia healthcare plans.

-The System Retirement Plan Manager will support the analysis and administration of the system retirement plan programs.
-This position reports to the Associate Vice Chancellor of Total Rewards and in addition to providing system-wide retirement plan education and training, will provide strategy recommendations based on research and analysis, resolve complex retirement plan issues and advise on system retirement plan policy.
+Jason Culp, Retirement Plan Manager The Retirement Plan Manager will support the analysis and administration of the University System of Georgia’s retirement plan programs.
+This position reports to the Director of Retirement Programs and Services, in addition to providing system-wide retirement plan education, guidance, and training.
+Other responsibilities include resolving complex retirement plan issues.

 The Assistant Vice Chancellor for Organizational Development directs the system-wide needs assessment for training and staff development to enhance the effectiveness of employee performance in achieving the system strategic plan.
 Additionally, the Assistant Vice Chancellor is the Organizational Development liaison to the System Office and designs programs to expand vertical expertise in key areas.
 This position is instrumental in developing and implementing a system-wide identification of emerging leaders for the Executive Leadership Institute.